Pablo-Ortiz-Lopez/ortizma.com/content/post/reading-rf-signals/index.en.md

 ---
 title: "Garage Remote: Part 1"
-description: "Unlocking the Secrets of RF Communication: How I learnt to read RF signals"
+description: "Unlocking the secrets of radio communication: How I learnt to read radio signals and so can you"
 slug: reading-rf-signals
 date: 2023-09-16
 image: cover.png